 - Try fuboTV free for one-week

-Use DIRECTV NOW to Watch NBA Playoffs Online
+Use AT&T TV NOW to Watch NBA Playoffs Online

-DIRECTV NOW is a rapidly growing cable-free streaming service brought to you by AT&T. It offers upwards of 40 channels to watch live, for just $50 per month – and without a contract.
-This service can save you a ton of money compared to traditional means and offers pretty much the same selection of channels as a standard cable subscription.
-There are several packages to choose from, so if you want more than 40 channels and you’re willing to pay for them, you’ll find a big selection here.
+AT&T TV NOW is a rapidly growing cable-free streaming service brought to you by AT&T. It offers upwards of 45 channels to watch live, for $50 per month – and without a contract.
+There are several packages to choose from, so if you want more than 40 channels and you’re willing to pay for them, you’ll find a big selection here (although the bigger packages can get very expensive).
 ABC will be available live in many areas.
 ESPN and TNT are also included.
-The base package does not include ESPNews or NBA TV.
+The base package does not include ESPNews or NBA TV, although the channels are available in larger more expensive packages.
 On the upside for movie fans, it does include HBO.

 Take Your Pick of Packages